withastro/adapters/packages/netlify/README.md

 ### Accessing edge context from your site

-Netlify Edge Functions provide a [context object](https://docs.netlify.com/edge-functions/api/#netlify-specific-context-object) including metadata about the request, such as a user’s IP, geolocation data, and cookies.
+Netlify Edge Functions provide a [context object](https://docs.netlify.com/edge-functions/api/#netlify-specific-context-object) that includes metadata about the request such as a user’s IP, geolocation data, and cookies.

-This can be accessed via the `Astro.locals.netlify.context` object:
+This can be accessed through the `Astro.locals.netlify.context` object:

 ```astro
 ---